The Gas Company offers tips on spotting, responding to natural gas leak

 • Move away from the area where the leak is suspected and call The Gas Company immediately at (800) 427-2200 or the local fire department.

-Additional safety information can be found at The Gas Company’s Web site at www.socalgas.com/safety.
+• Additional safety information can be found at The Gas Company’s Web site at ww.socalgas.com/safety.

-The Gas Company is the nation’s largest natural gas distribution utility, providing safe and reliable energy to 19.8 million consumers through 5.6 million meters.
-The company’s service territory encompasses approximately 20,000 square miles in most of central and Southern California.
-The Gas Company strives to provide exceptional customer service to enhance the quality of life in the community.
+Southern California Gas Co. has been delivering clean, safe and reliable natural gas to its customers for more than 140 years.
+It is the nation’s largest natural gas distribution utility, providing safe and reliable energy to 20.1 million consumers through 5.6 million meters in more than 500 communities.
+The company’s service territory encompasses approximately 20,000 square miles in diverse terrain throughout central and Southern California, from Visalia to the Mexican border.
 The Gas Company is a regulated subsidiary of Sempra Energy (NYSE: SRE).
 Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company.